 Most estate plans include preparation of ancillary documents known as health care directives (Living Will or Health Care Power of Attorney) and a general business form Power of Attorney.
-We have a confidential Personal Information Worksheet that we use to collect the detailed information about our clients in order to make the best suggestions for implementation of their ideas when performing an estate plan.
+We have a confidential Personal Information Worksheet that our Cincinnati Estate Planning Attorneys use to collect the detailed information about our clients in order to make the best suggestions for implementation of their ideas when performing an estate plan.

 If you are interested in Estate Planning assistance, use the contact form below to reach out to our firm and we’ll get back to you shortly.